Header Banner

-How To: Search the iOS App Store More Efficiently with uQuery
+How to Search the iOS App Store More Efficiently with uQuery

 If you have an iOS device, chances are you've spent a decent amount of time in the App Store—without at least a few apps, smartphones are pretty boring.
 There's an app to do just about anything you could ask for, but the problem is finding them.
 Searching the App Store sucks.